MegaLoler/Nanceloid/README.md

 tutorial and documentation: COMING EVENTUALLY!!

-check `include/nnwnp.h` for explanation of the api ;o
+check `src/waveguide.h` and `src/waveguide.c` to see the waveguide simulation code

 see `src/test.c` for a simple example of manually creating a simple chain of nodes with a source on one end and drain on the other

-## TODO
+## Todo list

+- fix broken makefile lol
 - de/serialization of waveguide network objects
 - "exciter" nodes : generates sound by oscillating impedance in response to pressure
 - "pump" nodes : provides steady stream of pressure values
-- refactor code and readme for style
-    - i'd rather not compile a static lib, just a normal object file is fine lol